linucksrox/hugoblog/content/post/gitlab-runners-on-eks-with-cluster-autoscaler.md

 ## All Together
 I've talked through most of the design, much of which came from the initial POC but some of which comes from having been running this in production for over a year and what I've learned as new needs arise.

 This also doesn't give the full picture of everything involved in making it work.
-Beyond deploying EKS, managed nodegroups, cluster autoscaler, metrics server, and gaining access to the cluster, we still have to deploy gitlab-runner processes and wire them up to gitlab to accept jobs.
+Beyond deploying EKS, managed nodegroups, cluster autoscaler, metrics server, and gaining access to the cluster, we still have to deploy gitlab-runners and wire them up to gitlab to accept jobs.
 We also have to consider nuances when it comes to how cluster autoscaler works and some quirks that it has.

 Deploying this was a very low risk deployment due to the ability to add the new EKS infrastructure in parallel with existing runners, allowing us to phase out the old stuff tag by tag.
 EKS runners have new, unique tags, and eventually we would add legacy tags, and finally phase out the old runners once we validated that jobs worked reliably.